cbecraft1184/teams-meeting-minutes-prod/INVESTMENT_SNAPSHOT_DOD.md

 ## Recommendation

-**Proceed with 16-week commercial deployment** to validate technology stack, establish operational baseline, and prepare for 16-month DOD ATO process.
+**Proceed with 16-week commercial deployment** to establish operational baseline and prepare for 16-month DOD ATO process.
 The architecture is production-ready, security controls are well-defined, and the market opportunity is substantial.

 **Key Decision Factors:**
 - ✅ **Technical Feasibility:** Proven technology stack (Microsoft Graph, Azure Government, Azure OpenAI)